MercyMarkus/mercymarkus.com/content/posts/2025/series_data-engineering/courses/dtc-data-engineering-zoomcamp-jan-2025/dtc-dez-2025-module-2.md

 Following along to this module was mostly straight forward with a few gotchas.
 Some of these were:

 - Linux users will encounter **Connection Refused** errors when connecting to the Postgres DB from within Kestra.
 This is because host.docker.internal works differently on Linux.
-- Running Kestra, Postgres and PgAdmin using Docker and accessing the Kestra & PgAdmin Dashboard locally: This was a little tricky because Kestra and PgAdmin's default ports are both 8080.
+- Running Kestra, Postgres and PgAdmin using Docker and accessing the Kestra & PgAdmin Dashboard locally.
+  - This was a little tricky because Kestra and PgAdmin's default ports are both 8080.
 Thankfully, the [module's FAQs](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration#troubleshooting-tips) came in handy and provided a sample Docker Compose file with guidance on navigating this and the **Connection Refused** errors.
 - Additionally, for the **Connection Refused** errors, I updated the pluginDefaults connection info for the different flows referencing it (except for the `03_postgres_dbt.yaml` flow) to the name of the Postgres image defined in the `docker-compose.yml` file.

 #### Previous